kbrugh/meditation/README.md

 https://en.wikipedia.org/wiki/Thomas_Kuhn
 https://en.wikipedia.org/wiki/Epistemological_anarchism

-**NOTE:**
 This is my first "Hello, World" type program made while first starting to learn the Python programming language.
 Thanks for reading about it!

-Python2 Python3 NOTE: if you want to make this version applicable to Python3, simply change "print" to its newer function form, "print()".
+**Python2 Python3 NOTE:** if you want to make this version applicable to Python3, simply change "print" to its newer function form, "print()".
 Also, Raw_input might be replaced with simply "input" - I might test it here soon, but it's only 12 lines of code, so it should be easy enough to debug if anything else unexpected pops up.